 Deciding to fund a medicine or contract for a hospital medical device is only part of the pathway to medicines and medical devices reaching New Zealanders who need them.
 PHARMAC has a legislative function to promote the responsible use of pharmaceuticals and this is an essential part of achieving best health outcomes.
-To do this, we need to communicate our decisions and provide information and support so medicines are prescribed and used well.
-Good communication helps people understand the reasons for decisions and contributes to realising the health outcomes sought through the funding decision.
+To do this, we need to communicate our decisions and provide information and support so that medicines are prescribed and used well.
+Good communication helps people understand the reasons for PHARMAC's decisions and contributes to realising the health outcomes sought through the funding decision.
 PHARMAC aims to support prescribers, pharmacists and patients so that medicines aren't over-, under- or misused.
 An important aspect of responsible use is medicines adherence (ensuring patients take the medicine prescribed for them in the way intended by their prescriber) along with broader actions to improve health literacy, workforce development and community engagement, and working with health professionals to deliver programmes so the medicines that are funded for people are used optimally.
 PHARMAC is one of many health sector agencies seeking to promote responsible use of medicines and we seek to work with other sector players to improve the value of the programmes we develop.
 We also work closely with DHBs and their agents to support their uptake of national contracts for hospital medical devices.
+We are guided by our Māori Responsiveness Strategy, Te Whaioranga, and expect to implement a refreshed Pacific Peoples' Responsiveness Strategy during 2016/17.